Zeta-of-the-rim/RimWorld-Mod-Tutorials/2. Wepons and Traits/Wiki.md

     </li>
 </tools>
 </pre>
 In this case the tools are used to define the melee attacks of the weapon.
-Making sure to enclose each attack in a <li> tag give your attack a label, define the damage type, how much damage it does and lastly give it a cooldown time. </br>
+Making sure to enclose each attack in a "li" tag give your attack a label, define the damage type, how much damage it does and lastly give it a cooldown time. </br>

 Before we forget we need to close the "ThingDef"
 <pre>